 The Dr. Peter Centre Day Health Program opened its doors in April 1997 in an old wing of St. Paul’s Hospital in downtown Vancouver.
 One year later, a 10-person 24-hour care residence was added.
 The lease arrangement for the site was only temporary.

 The Dr. Peter AIDS Foundation undertook to secure a permanent home for the Dr. Peter Centre.
 In 2001, the Foundation successfully completed a $9.8-million Capital Campaign to build a new, four-storey Centre.
-On September 29, 2003, the Centre moved its Day Health Program participants, residents and staff into its new home.
-The Dr. Peter Centre, now with a larger capacity, continued to assist the community and health care system to cope with the ongoing need for AIDS care.
+On September 25, 2003, the new Centre officially opened.
+The Dr. Peter Centre, now with a larger capacity, continued to assist the community and health care system to cope with the ongoing need for HIV care.

 Today, the Dr. Peter Centre provides care, programs and services to over 350 Day Health Program participants and 50 residents annually.